‘Real Housewives Of Atlanta’ Scandal: Kenya Moore Accused Of Faking Her Pregnancy

-Not long ago, Real Housewives of Atlanta star Kenya Moore posted a photo of herself on a “date night” with her husband, and it was the first picture she’d posted that featured her baby bump on full display.
+Not long ago, The Real Housewives of Atlanta star Kenya Moore posted a photo of herself on a “date night” with her husband, and it was the first picture she’d posted that featured her baby bump on full display.

 Moore, 47, is allegedly expecting her first child with her husband, Marc Daly.